Sexting - A Professionals and Primary Carers Module

 Our team of experienced Safeguarding Associates with backgrounds in education, policing, social services and local authorities means Ethica Solutions is ideally equipped to review your Safeguarding arrangements, and to make recommendations on how to replan or enhance your procedures.Read more

-With one of our highly experienced Safeguarding Associates on hand to advise you as it happens, you can emerge from even the most unfortunate Safeguarding incident having acted in the best interests of victim, justice and your school.Read more
+With one of our highly experienced Safeguarding Associates on hand to advise you as it happens, you can emerge from even the most unfortunate Safeguarding incident having acted in the best interests of victim, justice and your organisation.Read more